Kelztergit/Karaokify/README.md

 Which would then output `CustomName.mp3`

-If you wish to specify a different output format you can do this using the `--format`  option Which would let you pick, according to the pydub documentations, ["anything ffmpeg supports"](https://ffmpeg.org//general.html#File-Formats) but most importantly, formats like wav, flac, ogg and mp3 are supported.
+If you wish to specify a different output format than mp3, which is the default, you can do this using the `--format`  option Which would let you pick, according to the pydub documentations, ["anything ffmpeg supports"](https://ffmpeg.org//general.html#File-Formats) but most importantly, formats like wav, flac, ogg and mp3 are all supported.
 E.g. `python karaokify.py InputFile.mp3 --format ogg`
+would output `InputFile_karaoked.ogg`

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.